-With lots of features, Word is one of the most used Office component for me.
-Today, I was trying to use SharePoint as a collaboration tool along with Word 2016/2013, so that I could it to connect with my team, but Word didn’t let me to do so.
+With lots of features, Word is one of the most used Office components for me.
+Today, I was trying to use SharePoint as a collaboration tool along with Microsoft Word, so that I could it to connect with my team, but Word didn’t let me do so.
 I was being forced by Word to use my local documents in it, as evident from this error prompt I received.

 Word Could Not Create Work File, Check The Temp Environment Variable

 As you can see in the image, there was nothing to help me to fix up this issue except the error message itself.
 I tried Microsoft Support, but their solutions did not work for me – I guess they were for previous Word editions.
 Then I came to the conclusion that this is due to incorrect registry entries.
 So, finally, I got two fixes to troubleshoot this issue and would like to share with you all.

 To fix this problem, simple press Windows Key + R combination to bring up Run dialog.
 Type following and hit Enter:

 In the above command, the /r part forces a re-register of Word in Windows Registry configuration and thus eventually fixes up the issue.
 If this fix does not work, you can try the alternative:

 1. Press Windows Key + R combination, type put Regedt32.exe in Run dialog box and hit Enter to open the Registry Editor.